 Sir Walter: Perfect for Australian Climate

-If your lawn turns a browny-yellow in summer time, or you’ve been forced to turn to a coarser grass that requires more water to stay healthy, you might consider replacing it with Sir Walter.
+If your lawn turns a browny-yellow in the summertime, or you’ve been forced to turn to a coarser grass that requires more water to stay healthy, you might consider replacing it with Sir Walter.
 When ordering your Sir Walter, make sure you buy it from a licensed grower like J&B Buffalo Turf Supplies.